 Thyroid disorders can negatively affect your child’s metabolism, growth, and cognitive function.
-If they exhibit signs of a thyroid problem, such as weight gain, weight loss, a goiter, or cognitive problems, the expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, can help.
+If they exhibit signs of a thyroid problem, such as weight gain, weight loss, a goiter, or cognitive problems, the expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, can help.
 They offer simple thyroid disorder treatments that can drastically improve your child’s quality of life.
 Schedule an appointment by phone today.

 The thyroid is a butterfly-shaped gland located in the front of your child’s neck.
 It produces thyroid hormone that controls metabolism, or your child’s ability to burn calories and maintain a healthy weight.